 Volunteer for a Short-term Special Project:

 Create a Bulletin Name Index for those volumes of our newsletter archives that have not yet been indexed.
-Download the appropriate volume and number, record surnames contained therein and page numbers where they are found, submit such entries (preferably on an Excel spreadsheet) to the Bulletin Editor for review.
+Download the appropriate volume and number, record surnames contained therein and page numbers where they are found, submit such entries (preferably on a spreadsheet) to the Bulletin Editor for review.
 Web-based project easily done from home on a computer.